alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 ## About the trained model weights

+"One_sigmoid_NRB_model_weights.h5" --->referes wiehts of the model trained with One sigmoid NRB

+"Polynomial_NRB_model_weights.h5" --->referes wiehts of the model trained with Polynomial_NRB

+"Specnet_weights.h5" --->referes wiehts of the model trained with product of two sigmoids NRB

 ## Getting Started
 You can use the spyder (5.2.2) to test the pretrained network